 Douglas G. Duncan is Fannie Mae's senior vice president and chief economist.
 He is responsible for providing all forecasts and analyses on the economy, housing, and mortgage markets for Fannie Mae.
 Duncan also oversees corporate strategy and is responsible for strategic research regarding external factors and their potential impact on the company and the housing industry.
-He serves as the Chair of the Fannie Mae Corporate House Price Forecast Committee.
+He serves as the Chair of the Fannie Mae Corporate House Price Forecast Working Group.

 Named one of Bloomberg / BusinessWeek's 50 Most Powerful People in Real Estate, Duncan is Fannie Mae's source for information and analyses on the external business and economic environment, the implications of changes in economic environment to the company's strategy and execution, and forecasting for housing activity, demographics, overall economic activity, and mortgage market activity.